Philanthropies flow funds to climate technologies

 “We see climate change as an existential threat, and the window to address it in a meaningful way is closing,” said John Balbach, director of Impact Investments at the John D. and Catherine T. MacArthur Foundation, which early this year invested $5 million in Prime’s portfolio.

-Under the United Nations’ Paris Climate Agreement, 197 countries have pledged to stop average global temperature rise from exceeding 2 percent, compared to preindustrial levels: The point beyond which scientists say the planet will experience catastrophic, irreversible damage.
+Under the United Nations’ Paris Climate Agreement, 197 countries have pledged to stop average global temperature rise from exceeding 2 percent compared to preindustrial levels.
+That’s the point beyond which scientists say the planet will experience catastrophic, irreversible damage.
 Even so, many of the technologies needed to make that kind of progress aren’t yet viable, according to a report last summer by the International Energy Agency.
-More than one-third of the carbon dioxide (CO2) emissions reductions needed would have to come from technologies still at the prototype or demonstration phase, said the report, calling for “urgent efforts to accelerate innovation.”
+More than one-third of the carbon dioxide (CO2) emissions reductions needed would have to come from technologies still at the prototype or demonstration phase, said the report, which called for “urgent efforts to accelerate innovation.”

 The biggest challenge for inventors of such potentially world-saving technologies is to cross what tech industry leaders have dubbed the “Valley of Death” between their idea and the marketplace.
 This is where Prime’s founder, Sarah Kearney, found her mission in 2014.

-Note: An earlier version of this story included a photo caption that incorrectly stated the paper mill was located in Massachusetts.
-It is in Chile.